rklabs/WikiRacer/README.md

 Results:
 ---------
 Below are the results on Ubuntu 16.04.2 LTS VM with 4 cores and 4GB RAM.
 The first example takes around 18 minutes.
-Rest of the examples few seconds to few minutes.
+Rest of the examples take few seconds to few minutes.

 ```